Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 operations, but we didn't actually do `a[idx]` for some index `idx`.
 Instead, we just listed the index of each individual element.

-An integer array index is basically this "cheating" method, except as a single index.
+An integer array index is essentially this "cheating" method, but as a single index.
 Instead of listing out `a[0]`, `a[2]`, and so on, we just create a single integer array with those [integer indices](integer-indices):